What is Databricks Unity Catalog (and Should I Be Using It)?

 Within Unity Catalog you can access control mechanisms use identity federation, allowing Databricks users to be service principals, individual users, or groups.
 In addition, SQL-based syntax or the Databricks UI can be used to manage and control access, based on tables, rows, and columns, with the attribute level controls coming soon.

-How Does Databricks Unity Catalog Enhance Data Governance and Security
+How does Databricks Unity Catalog enhance data governance and security?

 Databricks has a standards-complaint security model based on ANSI SQL and allows administrators to grant permissions in their existing data lake using familiar syntax, at the level of catalogs, databases (also called schemas), tables, and views.